 Welcome to Storyhouse.
 We put customer safety at the top of everything we do.
-Here is some key information on how that is working:
+Here is some key information on how that will be working once we reopen.

 Coming in and moving around

-Face coverings are required (and have been since before it became law) to enter Storyhouse and to move around the building, as well as in the cinema, library and theatre.
+Face coverings.
+These are required to enter Storyhouse and to move around the building, as well as in the cinema, library and theatre.
 Your mouth and nose must be covered.
 You don’t require a face covering when sitting down in the cafe, or when eating or drinking.
 The Storyhouse team wear them where you do, and there are also screens in other places for extra protection.

 Distancing.
 We try to keep everyone 2 metres apart in general and our customers and visitors are asked to do the same.

 Contact tracing.
 We take details from all customers and visitors on the door, unless you’ve already got a ticket.

 Security.
 We are introducing standard bag checks on the door, with a limit of only one small bag or rucksack in the building.

 Booking.
 For the cinema and A Christmas Carol, seats can only be booked in pre-determined group sizes – these can be seen easily on the seating plan.
 We have limited online sales to groups of six as a maximum.
 It’s up to you to ensure you are complying with the relevant laws at the time of your visit (not at the time of your booking).
 At the moment, you should only book to sit with your own household or bubble group.

 Payments.
 We are operating online, phone and ticket kiosk sales.
 Find out more about to book here.
 Like the queen, we are a cash free zone, contactless card payments only please.

 The cinema and the theatre (showing A Christmas Carol 2 December – 17 January) are back open.